So resolving this issue is within everyone’s interest. Less confusion, better results!

 Npm offers two distinct solutions for this problem and both aim to add consistency:

-package-lock.json- exact state of direct dependencies.
+package-lock.json- exact state of a generated dependency tree.
 Primary lockfile created and used by npm client

 npm ci- clean install npm cli command meant for use in build and test environments (instead of